Facilities should be inspected and equipment maintained and protected before a breakdown or other problems occur.

 Is planned and includes scheduled inspections repairs and replacement to make sure everything continues to work.

-These are some of the pieces of legislation related to maintenance.
+These are some of the principal pieces of legislation relating to maintenance of equipment.

 Health and Safety at Work etc Act 1974 outlines the general responsibilities for employers to maintain a safe place of work, safe systems of work and safe work equipment.